gdbroman/broman.blog/_posts/2020/2020-09-30-fast-bad-rong.md

 It really works.

-> “Art is never finished, only abandoned.”
+> Art is never finished, only abandoned.
 >
 > <cite>Leonardo da Vinci</cite>